hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **LOD Improvement:** Increases the Level of Detail on certain models.
 </br>LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.
-</br>Version 2.0 has a minor performance improvement (we spent days testing on different hardware to believe it).
+</br>Has a minor performance improvement (we spent days testing on different hardware to believe it).
 Our theory is that less model swappings helps the emulator because there's less things changing at the same time.
 </br>[Comparison On/Off](https://imgsli.com/MTgyMzE5)

 - Graphics - **Disable LOD Quality Reduction:** Prevents the LOD decreasing when your framerate is under 30fps.